Lewandowski doesn't need Ballon d'Or to prove he's the world's best player

 - Watch: Ronaldo scores 800th career goal as Man Utd defeat Arsenal

-But nobody can doubt that he deserved to win it in 2020, only for the organisers to decide to cancel the award due to the coronavirus pandemic.

-Even Messi, the winner of seven Ballons d'Or, admits that the Bayern Munich striker should have won it last year.
+Even Messi admitted that the Bayern Munich No.9 was the best player in the world last year.

 "Robert, you deserve your Ballon d’Or.
-Last year, everyone was in agreement to say that you were the big winner of this award," Messi said after winning the 2021 trophy.
+Last year, everyone was in agreement to say that you were the big winner of this award," Messi said after claiming his seventh trophy on Monday night in Paris.

-Lewandowski won the Champions League and Bundesliga in 2020 with Bayern Munich, but is arguably playing better in 2021 than he did last year.
+Lewandowski won the Champions League and Bundesliga in 2020, but has arguably been in even better form this year.

 Despite winning the Bundesliga again, Bayern could not go as far in Europe, where Lewandowski's absence through injury was apparent as Paris Saint-Germain knocked them out of the Champions League despite the Bavarians creating many more chances over two legs.

-Internationally too, Lewandowski's performances with Poland have been impressive, scoring 11 times in 12 games in the past 12 months, including three in three at Euro 2020.
+Internationally, too, Lewandowski's performances with Poland have been impressive, with the striker scoring 11 times in 12 games in the past 12 months, including three in three at Euro 2020.

 Poland were never realistically expected to compete for the European Championship and Lewandowski did as much as he could for his country, including securing a place in the World Cup play-offs as they finished behind England in qualifying.

-Bayern travel to Dortmund on Saturday for Der Klassiker and a win for the visitors would move them four points clear of their title rivals.
+Bayern travel to Signal Iduna Park on Saturday for Der Klassiker and a win for the visitors would move them four points clear of their title rivals.

 "Lewandowski is always motivated.
 I'm sure he's not happy with the result in Paris.
 But he's very professional," Matthaus said.